sneakerhax/Posts/posts/Broken into Offensive Security.md

 # Broken Into Offensive Security

 I feel a lot of advice about breaking into offensive security is broken.
 I also think that at this point the advice for breaking into security is different then the advice you give somebody hoping to break into offensive security.
 My advice has changed pretty drastically over the years and is based on my experience with breaking into offensive security myself with no degree, certifications, or on paper experience.
-Additionally this post is the result of me mentoring countless people
+Additionally this post is the result of me mentoring countless people.

 ### Types of broken advice